-When you think of menswear, dress pants and dress shirts instantly come to mind; every man has this outfit readily available in closet.
-What makes this classic duo an instant retro is their style and tailoring.
+When you think of menswear, dress pants and dress shirts instantly comes to mind; every man has this outfit readily available in the closet.
+What makes this classic duo an instant retro is its style and tailoring.

 For example, for most of the 50s, the basic dress pants were wide legged and high-waisted, but by the 60s, these pants witnessed a major transformation as they became more slim fit.

 Do you know that the Hawaiian shirts that you see literally every man wear these days is also retro?
 The bold prints, loose fitting and bright colors are all revived back from the past!
 And of course, who can forget to skip the grandpa shirts?
 You know the ones with two giant chest pockets with the palewave color scheme?
 They’re also considered retro aka blast from the past!

 It’s true that the fashion trends of the 50s,60s, and 70s have heavily influenced our capsule wardrobes today.
 Our liking of old fashioned clothing is not something to be dismissive about because like everything else in life, what goes around comes around.

 You must have heard terms like antique, retro and vintage be used interchangeably.
 They loosely denote the same things but are they really the same?
 The simple answer to this question is no.

 Antique is any item that is at least a hundred years old; a rarity.
 When it comes to vintage, it can be anything that has lived less than a century but more than two decades.
 Some people claim that in order to be “true vintage” the item in question has to be at least 50 years old.
 And here’s when the actual confusion begins; difference between vintage and retro.